Ramadan principles for everyday life

 By experiencing hunger firsthand, individuals can feel true empathy towards the less fortunate.

 However, the principles of Ramadan extend far beyond fasting.
-It’s a holistic approach to spiritual purification, self-discipline, self-improvement, gratitude, compassion and charity, which are core values of Islamic faith, and things we can all get on board with.
+It’s a holistic approach to spiritual purification, self-improvement, gratitude and charity, which are core values of Islamic faith, and things we can all get on board with.
 Who wouldn’t want this good stuff in their lives?

 Compassion and generosity - a time for charitable acts for those in need.